Football and Fights: Why Domestic Violence Reports Jump at Certain Times of the Year

 While Christmas Eve and Day remain quieter than other holidays, the entire month of December – which is stressful for many – tends to trend upward in domestic violence calls.

-Pregnancy and periods of financial hardship are also high-stress times linked to increased domestic violence.
+Pregnancy and periods of financial hardship – something many are struggling with right now – are also high-stress times linked to increased domestic violence.

 Again, there’s no excuse for violence.
-But if research tells us anything, it’s that risk factors for perpetration – such as aggressive behavior, impulsiveness, heavy drug and alcohol use, and desire for power and control – can escalate in the presence of stress.
+But if research tells us anything, it’s that risk factors for perpetration – such as aggressive behavior, impulsiveness, heavy drug and alcohol use, and desire for power and control, especially when so many feel out of control – can escalate in the presence of stress.

 Make no mistake: Domestic violence happens all year round.
 Methodist Health System sees and treats just under 100 survivors a year.
 But being aware of statistically high-volume months or seasons can be lifesaving for yourself or someone you know.